milesled/cheatsheets/git.md

 `git pull origin master`: pulling new changes from git

+`git remote set-url origin url`: after cloning from github, changing the url it is attached to

 ### notes:

 `.gitignore`: this file lets you set which files for git to ignore (create-react-app makes this for you)

+`git status`: you can run this to check the status of your commit